-133 NET Bible translators note for Proverbs 1:7.
+134 NET Bible translators note for Proverbs 1:7.

-134 Descartes, Meditations and Other Metaphysical Writings, 99-104.
+135 Descartes, Meditations and Other Metaphysical Writings, 99-104.

-135 Rom 10:8-9 (NET).
+136 Rom 10:8-9 (NET).

-136 This was the subject of my master's dissertation, Macneil, Dominion Theology.
+137 This was the subject of my master's dissertation, Macneil, Dominion Theology.

-trace of its impact to be found in metrics even as basic as church attendance.137 So our designation of philosophy as "transformative" is not at the expense of contemplation or rational reflection, but rather the litmus test of what our philosophy brings to living in the world.
+twentieth century revivals throughout the world, especially in the West, impacted wider culture very little in marked contrast to previous centuries.
+Indeed, within a few years of the "revival" there was virtually no trace of its impact to be found in metrics even as basic as church attendance.
+So our designation of philosophy as "transformative" is not at the expense of contemplation or rational reflection, but rather the litmus test of what our philosophy brings to living in the world.
 We prefer something that is at least relevant to the solving of human problems.